ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Manual task assignment

-Assigning a task to an operator, makes this record be the next one to be assigned for this user, bypassing the sorting rules of the inbox.
+Assigning a task to an operator, makes this record be the next one to be assigned for this operator, bypassing the sorting rules of the inbox.

 It is possible to manually assign a task to a specific operator from the [backlog](#backlog-section).